kinngh/shopify-node-express-mongodb-app/README.md

 I've also included [notes](/NOTES.md) on this repo which goes over the repo on why certain choices were made.

-Other Shopify based repos:

-- [Koa x Next.js](https://github.com/kinngh/shopify-node-mongodb-next-app): Starter template based on Shopify's older tech stack of using Koa and Next.js.
+### Supporting Repositories:

-- [Polaris Playground](https://github.com/kinngh/shopify-polaris-playground): A playground for Shopify Polaris to allow for building App UI locally and drag/drop directly into this repo to speed up development.
+- [Polaris Playground](https://github.com/kinngh/shopify-polaris-playground): A Shopify Polaris playground to build your interfaces and directly drop them in this repo, with the exception of `App.jsx`.

+### WIP:

+- `Example production grade app`: ETA June End.

 ## Tech Stack